Rosemarie Pence: Claims

 Pence claimed that as a three-year-old she was taken from her family of German Jews and deported to the Dachau Concentration Camp during World War II.
 While at the camp, she was the subject of medical experimentation and starvation before being freed by American forces.
 After liberation, she went to live in a convent with nuns who taught her how to ski.
 Using those skiing skills, Pence claimed that she competed on Germany's 1956 Olympic ski team in the 1956 Winter Olympics.

 Other claims included living in a kibbutz in Israel, her fighter pilot husband being shot down during the Vietnam War, "a scare during the 1972 Olympics, an audience with the Pope, an encounter with Ronald Reagan at the Berlin Wall and an airplane hijacking by a Palestinian terrorist."
 She also claimed that she was to be awarded an honorary degree by the University of Oklahoma by her "old friend, the Queen of the Netherlands."

 Building on her claims, Pence earned speaking fees at schools and other organizations because of her incredible life stories.
 One such school was the University of Colorado, where Pence led a seminar called "A Horrifying Experience."

 It was revealed that her husband Wayne Pence, who had supposedly been shot down during the war, was actually living in another state and had been searching for their son Brian that Pence took from him when Brian was still a toddler.
 Rosemarie had made an engraved headstone for her husband to corroborate her story, even though the Air Force master sergeant was alive.
-He stated that Pence suffers from schizophrenia and had been institutionalized in the 1960s.
+He stated that Pence has schizophrenia and had been institutionalized in the 1960s.
 He also stated that Rosemarie was indeed ethnically German, but that she had no Jewish ancestry.